PsuAstro528/lab7-start/README.md

 #### Step-by-step Instructions:

-In this exercise, we'll perform the same calculations as in [exercise 2 of lab 6](https://github.com/PsuAstro528/lab5-start/blob/master/ex2.ipynb).
-However, instead of using a multi-core workstation, we will [run the calculations on the ICDS Roar cluster's  ACI-b nodes](https://ics.psu.edu/computing-services/ics-aci-user-guide/#07-00-running-jobs-on-aci-b) using a distributed memory model.
+In this exercise, we'll perform the same calculations as in [exercise 2 of lab 6](https://github.com/PsuAstro528/lab6-start/blob/master/ex2.ipynb).
+However, instead of using a shared-memory model (possible on a multi-core workstation) as in Lab 6, we will run the calculations on multiple compute nodes spread across the [Roar Collab cluster](https://www.icds.psu.edu/roar-collab-user-guide/) using a distributed memory model.

 You're welcome to inspect or even run the [ex2.ipynb notebook](ex2.ipynb) one cell at a time to see how it works.
 However, the main point of this lab is to see how to run such a calculation in parallel over multiple processor cores that are not necessarily on the same processor.
 (Then, you'll compare the performance depending on whether the processors assigned are on the same node or different nodes.)

-1. Inspect [ex2.slrum](ex2.slurm) and [ex2_run_nb.jl](ex2_run_nb.jl).
+1. Inspect [ex2_parallel_1node.slurm](ex2_parallel_1node.slurm) and [ex2_run_nb.jl](ex2_run_nb.jl).
 Then submit the slurm script [ex2.slurm](ex2.slurm).
 Make a note of what time you submit the job (e.g., using the 'date' command), so that you can compare how long it takes for your job to start, as well as how long it takes to run.
 (If you request emails when your job starts and completes, those can be helpful, but those won't remind you when you submitted the job.)

+ex2_parallel_1node.slurm  ex2_parallel_combo.slurm  ex2_parallel_multinode.slurm

 2. Once the job completes, inspect the output files to make sure it performed as expected.
 Did the job actually run on multiple nodes?
 Or were all the assigned cores on a single node?